-How do you capture offline efficiency the way you do online.
-In online like you said, there are series of trials of transactions, so you can capture the behavior.
+See, how they are structured offline, you know,like the way do you on online, like you said, there are series of trials of transactions, so you can capture the behavior.
 In an offline, you can do to some extent.
-You would not be able to know what price this guy wanted to buy, finally why did he buy this and is it a price issue, quality, availability, why did he buy at all.
-So, it is not as effective as an online tool.
+You would not be able to know what prices this guy wanted to buy, finally why did you buy this thing, is it a price issue, quality, availability, why did he buy at all.
+So, it is not as effective as an online tool?

-Right, I agree to an extent that some of this but today, there is nothing that is available for a brick and mortar, if you notice the data says that a consumer gets in.
-In 20 minutes, nobody would know that he did existed in the store at all till somebody comes out, then they have to really check out.
-So you are right in a sense that he might not know but in a way by influencing by giving this promotional and coupons and what not, there is a way you could track what are the other products that he was really looking at but we don't do that he has compared one website with another and trying to really look at the price point on what he bought, but there is a good sense of what product that he was looking at because when he walks through in front of a Smart Shelf, there we have.
-That heat map would clearly tell you that what are the times that he spent in front of which all competitive products which are there and eventually, what did he buy.
-So when you really map this whole heat-map data along with the point-of-sale data that comes up, you could perhaps construe saying this is what really made him buy some of the things, may not be extremely direct like what you said in an online.
+Right, I agree to an extent that some of this, but today, there is nothing that is available for a brick and mortar, if you notice right.
+I mean, the average, basically the data says that a shopper in gets into the.......a consumer gets in, in 20 minutes, nobody would know that he did existed in the floor at so.
+So, if somebody really comes out, then they have to really check out.
+So, you are right in a sense that he might not know, but in a way by influencing by giving this promotional and coupons and what not, there is a way you could track what are the other products that he was really looking at, but may not be that he has compared one website with another and trying to really look at the price point on what he bought, but there is a good sense of what products that he was looking at because when he walks through in front of a smart shelf, there we have.
+See, that heat map would clearly tell you that what are the times that he spent in front of which all competitive products which are there, and eventually, what did he buy.
+So, when you really map this whole heat-map data along with the point-of-sale data that comes out, so you could perhaps constitute saying this is what really made him buy some of the things.
+It may not be extremely direct like what you said in an online.